 - Push – keep buyers and sellers onto the platform, so they must use the marketplace to complete the process.

-- Pull – lure the buyers and sellers in, making it a place they want to use and be.
+- Pull – lure the buyers and sellers in – make it a place they want to use and be.

-- Alter – adapt your offering so you are not simply charging a commission on the price of the product, and therefore are harder to remove from the equation.
+- Alter – adapt your offering so you are not simply charging a commission on the price of the product, and thus are harder to remove from the equation.

 Examples of push strategies include:

-- Prevent easy identification/communication with the seller – so that it becomes uneconomical to connect directly.
-For example – ebay stops users from providing contact info like phone numbers and emails via its messaging service.
-This is to stop buyers and sellers transacting away from the ebay platform.
+Prevent easy identification/communication with the seller – so that it becomes uneconomical to connect directly.
+For example – eBay stops users from providing contact info like phone numbers and emails via its messaging service.
+This is to stop buyers and sellers from transacting away from the eBay platform.

-- Put in place contractual terms limiting seller freedom.
-For example, some marketplaces expressly forbid sellers putting their own marketing materials into packages sent out (“including your own branded materials may constitute a breach of data protection legislation laws”).
+Put in place contractual terms limiting seller freedom.
+For example, some marketplaces expressly forbid sellers from putting their marketing materials into packages sent out (“including your own branded materials may constitute a breach of data protection legislation laws”).

 Examples of pull strategies include:

-- Have sellers pay for leads, rather than take a commission of the transaction.
-‘Rated People’ do this with their tradespeople, because their transactions are by definition complicated and physical.
+Have sellers pay for leads rather than take a commission of the transaction.
+‘Rated People’ do this with their tradespeople because their transactions are complicated and physical.